This post may contain affiliate links. Please read our disclosure policy.

 Make it a meal and serve this sesame chicken with sizzling rice soup, my pan-fried oyster mushrooms, and baby bok choy for a deliciously crisp and delicious vegetable side dish.

-Why I Love This Easy Sesame Chicken Recipe
+Why You’ll Love This Easy Sesame Chicken Recipe

-• Quick and easy.
+- Quick and easy.
 In under 30 minutes, you’ll have this delicious takeout-inspired classic on the table.
-The steps are easy to follow, making it the perfect recipe for any skill level (and time crunch).
+The steps are easy to follow, making it the perfect recipe for any skill level.

-• Better than takeout.
-Who needs takeout when you can make this Chinese-inspired classic at home in less time than it would take for the delivery guy to get it to your door?
-And without all of the additives found all too often in take-out?
-Sign me up!
+- Better than takeout.
+Who needs takeout when you can make this Chinese-inspired classic at home in less time than it would take for the delivery guy to get it to your door!
+And without all of the additives found all too often in take-out.

 General Tso’s Chicken vs Sesame Chicken

 General Tso’s and Sesame Chicken are two Chinese takeout favorites that have a lot in common.
-They are both comprised of bite-sized pieces of chicken dredged in egg and then cornstarch before being pan-fried to golden brown perfection and finished in a flavorful sauce.
-So what’s the difference?
-It’s all in the sauce.
-The sauce for General Tso’s chicken is savory, tangy, and slightly spicy, whereas the sauce for Sesame Chicken is savory and tangy but with a hint of sweetness instead of spice.
+They feature bite-sized pieces of chicken dredged in egg and then cornstarch, then pan-fried to golden-brown perfection and finished in a flavorful sauce.
+However, the sauce for General Tso’s chicken is savory, tangy, and slightly spicy, whereas the sauce for Sesame Chicken is savory and tangy with a hint of sweetness rather than spice.

 Recipe Ingredients